Cannabis Induces a Clinical Response in Patients with Crohn’s Disease: A Prospective Placebo-Controlled Study

 Dr. Naftali and a team of researchers used Tikun Olam’s Erez strain to produce dramatic results in the world’s first randomized, placebo-controlled, double-blind study.
-45% of Crohn’s patients achieving “complete remission” and 90% reported Significant Reduction of Crohn’s Disease Symptoms with no side effects.
+45% of Crohn’s patients achieving “complete remission” and 90% reported a significant reduction of Crohn’s Disease symptoms with no side effects.

 The severity of the disease was measured by a valid and reliable scale for testing the disease severity (Crohn’s Disease Activity Index – CDAI) determined by parameters such as pain, blood in stool, number of bowel movements, etc. The higher the score, the more severe the disease.
 Only patients with a moderate to severe disease (CDAI of 200 points or more) were recruited for the study.